-- MDY, like SLY, is technically not in great shape, and also failed at the downtrend line and failed to hold above previous resistance.
+- MDY, like SLY, is trapped within both a downtrend and sideways consolidation.

 - MDY has now registered a short-term "buy" signal, but needs to be confirmed by a break above resistance.
-That has yet to occur.
-Be patient and take profits for now.
+That has yet to occur, so be patient for now.

+- MDY is back to overbought so, like small-caps, it is make or break if mid-caps are going to make a move higher.

 - Short-Term Positioning: Neutral

-- o Last Week: No holding
+- Last Week: No holding

-- This Week: No holding
+- o This Week: No holding

 - Long-Term Positioning: Bearish